Derrick Appiah

-Derrick Appiah (Modena, 19 July 1994) is an Italian rugby union player who plays for Italinan club Colorno in the Top10.
+Derrick Appiah (born 19 July 1994, in Modena) is an Italian rugby union player who plays for Italinan club Colorno in the Top10.

 Appiah has featured for Mogliano in Italy's National Championship of Excellence and the Amlin Challenge Cup and has also enjoyed spells with Rugby Parma and Modena Rugby.

-On 4 February 2015, Appiah makes move to England with Worcester Warriors in top level competition, which is the Aviva Premiership from the 2015-16 season.
+On 4 February 2015, Appiah made a move to England with Worcester Warriors in top level competition, which is the Aviva Premiership, starting from the 2015-16 season.
 On 5 May 2017, Appiah signs for RFU Championship outfit London Scottish ahead of the 2017-18 season.

 From 2018 to 2021, Appiah played with Italian Pro14 team Benetton.